ito-soft-design/cdq_icloud/README.md

 $ rake device
 ```

-You install this app to more than 2 iOS devices.
+Install this app to more than two iOS devices.
 You can make sure the data is synced.

 ## How to configure icloud